univention/univention-corporate-server/doc/ext-installation/appliance.rst

    $ update-initramfs -uk all
    $ update-grub

-The initial login to the EC2 instance is performed via a SSH host key.
-To prevent SSH logins from occurring with the default root password of the standard image during commissioning of the instance, the initial root password is removed.
+The initial login to the EC2 instance is performed via SSH keys.
+The temporary password for the user root should be removed to prevent logins.
 The following |UCSUCR| variable configures this start mode:

 .. code-block:: console

    $ usermod -p \* root
    $ ucr set server/amazon=true

 The name server should be set; in this example to ``OpenDNS``.
 Additionally, the timeout when waiting for a DHCP request answer is lowered.